PAOK B: Overview

 All players will be able to move up and down in the first team, which means that if an injured player wants to prepare better, he will play in the second team and then return to the first team.

 B Teams will normally participate in all competitive activities.
 They will not have the right to be promoted to the same category as the first team, but they will normally participate in the playoffs and playouts, but not in the Cup, where they will not have the right to participate.
 While, of course, if they occupy low places in the standings, they will be relegated like all teams.

 History

 Founded in 2021, became PAOK F.C.' reserve team and began to play home games at Makedonikos Stadium.

 The team is intended to be the final step between PAOK Academy and the first team, and is usually made up of promising youngsters between the age of 18 and 23, with five or six players over that age to provide experience.

-The team's first appearance in the Super League 2 came in 2021 at the north group of the division, finishing in the 8th position.